Frequently Asked Questions

 Will I be required to be at the UBC-Vancouver campus for courses?

 The first week of the first term will include both scheduled coursework for Patient Assessment Skills, and a formal orientation program at the UBC Vancouver campus.
 This orientation will introduce students to the Faculty, its expectations for academic and professional conduct, and some of the skills required to succeed in the program.
-Students registered in the Critical Appraisal of Pharmacotherapy Literature courses, will also be required to be at the UBC Vancouver campus for scheduled coursework.
+Students registered in the Critical Appraisal of Pharmacotherapy Literature courses, will also be required to be at the UBC Vancouver campus for scheduled coursework on Day 5.
 Attendance in-person is mandatory for all sessions.
-Dates for the onsite sessions will be posted in late Spring.

 How long will it take to complete the program?